There's a 3-minute video walkthrough of the same incident at the top of the article if you'd rather watch than read.

 greeting-worker-5cd897fbcb-w5b58 0/1 CrashLoopBackOff 5 (30s ago) 3m

-The logs reveal the cause:
+The logs revealed the cause:

 $ kubectl logs -l app=greeting-worker -n temporal